-At the New Plymouth Vet Group, we have been offering this new modification of the TTA (tibial tuberosity advancement) procedure for the last 7 years and have performed the operation on over 250 cases.
+At the New Plymouth Vet Group, we have been offering this new modification of the TTA (tibial tuberosity advancement) procedure for over 10 years and have performed the operation on over 500 cases.

 Many different surgical techniques exist to treat dogs with cranial cruciate ligament failure but remarkably few of these have been subject to proper review and reported in veterinary literature.
 There remains considerable controversy about the absolute or relative merits of the range of currently used cranial cruciate operations.

 A synthetic material is placed outside the knee and anchored to the bones on either side of the joint.
 A wide variety of fixation methods and locations are employed.
 The aim is to stabilize the joint against excessive movement and in the end, the scar tissue that forms around the joint provides the long term stabilization.
 This procedure called a lateral tie is now best used in small dogs and cats.

 These operations aim to change the mechanics of the joint by altering the shape of the tibia.

 TPLO tibial plateau leveling operation was developed in the 1980s and TTA tibial tuberosity advancement was developed in 2002.
 It is widely accepted that the tibial osteotomy (bone-cutting) operations offer the best chance of a return to pre-injury levels of athletic activity, especially in larger or more active dogs.
 However, the original TPLO and TTA techniques are complex and costly.

 Prices from Veterinary specialists may be between $5000 to $7000 dollars for a TPLO operation where the MMP procedure at New Plymouth Vet Group is around $2500 with good results.